codefresh-io/docs.codefresh.io/_docs/pipelines/annotations.md

 ## Complex annotation values

-Apart from scalar values, you can also store more complex expressions in annotations, using [Codefresh variables]({{site.baseurl}}/docs/pipelines/variables/), text files from the build, and even evaluations from the [conditional expressions]({{site.baseurl}}/docs/pipelines/conditional-execution-of-steps/#condition-expression-syntax).
+Apart from scalar values, you can also store more complex expressions in annotations, using [Codefresh variables]({{site.baseurl}}/docs/pipelines/variables/), text files from the build, and even evaluations from  [conditional expressions]({{site.baseurl}}/docs/pipelines/conditional-execution-of-steps/#condition-expression-syntax).

->This pipeline uses dynamic Git repository variables.
-For it to work, it must be linked to least one [Git trigger]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/).
+>The pipeline in this example uses dynamic Git repository variables.
+For the pipeline to work, it must be linked to least one [Git trigger]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/).

 `codefresh.yml`
 {% highlight yaml %}